-- You can install and own these assets at your expense subject to them meeting our usual technical requirements for connection to our Network.
-This option will require you to take all usual ownership responsibilities and obligations such as planning and building consents, safety, maintenance, fault restoration, land issues and tree trimming. - You can make a capital contribution (possibly up to 100%) and we will install and own the assets.
-In this case we will assume all usual ownership responsibilities and obligations.
+- You install and own these assets at your expense subject to them meeting our usual technical requirements for connection to our Network.
+This option will require you to take all usual ownership responsibilities and obligations such as planning and building consents, safety, maintenance, fault restoration, land issues and tree trimming. - You install the assets at your expense and, subject to them meeting our usual technical requirements for connection to our Network, Electra takes ownership over them.
+This option makes all ongoing responsibilities and obligations for maintenance, fault restoration, land issues and trees Electra's.